-- Take on a Challenge.
+- Seek Support.
 When you’re struggling, remind yourself that countless others have felt the same and, yet, they were able to find a way to move forward and reach their goals.
 You can too!
 Seek support, motivation, and advice from other members on the South Beach Diet Message Boards.
 Not a member?
 Sign up for your free diet profile and join the South Beach Diet online program today!